 Festival tech packing list

 82. Walkie talkies – excellent for communication when you have no reception or battery.
+If you’re wondering what to bring to a festival to stay in touch with teenagers, this is what you need in your life.

 83. Portable phone charger – way better to buy this now than have to queue at the big chargers at a festival and waste time waiting to pick it up again.
 I will actually be taking a few of these, because I love them.
 And I love my phone.
+This is an absolute festival must have.

 84. Phone charger cord – don’t forget the charger cord from your phone to your battery pack.